ranjithnagiri/ranjithnagiri.github.io/README.md

       </div>
       <div class="project">
         <p class="project-title">Phillips King</p>
-        <p>Phillips King provides widest range of tobacco products with its service widened all over the world, originated in US.
+        <p>Phillips King provides the widest range of tobacco products, with its service extended all over the world, originating in the US.
 With its service available to e- Commerce it has explored its possibilities to bring up m-Commerce.</p>
         <p><strong>Technologies : </strong>Xamarin IOS, Xamarin Android, Sqlite, Web API</p>
       </div>
       <div class="project">
         <p class="project-title">Omni Retailer - FMCG (Mobile and Tablet App)</p>
-        <p>Omni Retailer - FMCG is comprehensive retail suite with special focus on Retail Mobility.
+        <p>Omni Retailer - FMCG is a comprehensive retail suite with a special focus on Retail Mobility.
 Our product Omni Retailer is combination of Cloud Server and Mobile Technologies.
 The Retail Mobility solution is conceptualized and developed with Mobile as the device for end user.
 The user can be Sales Executive, Billing Person at POS, Helper within a store, Store Manager, Inventory Manager or Purchase Officer.</p>
         <p><strong>Technologies : </strong>Xamarin Forms, C#, SVN</p>
       </div>
       <div class="project">
         <p class="project-title">Echemist</p>
-        <p>EChemist provides widest range of Pharmacy and cosmetic products with its service widened all over the world, originated in UK.
-With its service available to e- Commerce it has explored its possibilities to bring up m-Commerce</p>
+        <p>EChemist provides the widest range of Pharmacy and cosmetic products, with its service extended all over the world, originating in the UK.
+With its service available to e-commerce, it has explored its possibilities to bring up m-Commerce</p>
         <p><strong>Technologies : </strong>C#, MVC 4, JQuery, JavaScript, WCF, SQL Server, CSS, SVN</p>
       </div>
     </div>